JoeyBeasley/JoeySP/docs/proposal.md

 I will need to spend time researching and understanding character design a lot better and learn how to design a visual novel.
 I should take programming a game through Python into consideration as well, since I only had one class covering that language.

+I plan to get started on this next semester, as the current one is still underway and rather busy.

+April 8-Proposal and Requirements Document